Kaharoa School: Embracing Community-Centered Learning in Rotorua

 Conservation Week Activities

-Celebrating Conservation Week from September 2-8 offers a fantastic opportunity for you and your community to engage with nature and learn about vital conservation efforts.
-This week is packed with activities designed to enhance conservation awareness and promote environmental stewardship.
+Celebrating Conservation Week offers a great chance for Kaharoa School students and the Rotorua community to engage with nature and learn about conservation efforts.

 Flexible Learning Spaces